 Dairy products such as milk and ice cream can lead to diarrhea and other digestive issues in dogs.
 Macadamia nuts and other foods containing them can cause food poisoning.
 Other known foods that should not be given to dogs are chocolates, garlic, and onions.

-Specific Health Benefits of Kiwi
+Health Benefits of Kiwi

 Kiwis are highly nutritious fruits that have various health benefits.
 Eating kiwi regularly helps prevent respiratory diseases, specifically asthma because of its high vitamin C content.
 It is also beneficial for giving birth as it contains folate.